Oak Hammock at the University of Florida

 This FacilityFL Averagevs.
 FL Avg

 Total citations Info Formal regulatory issues recorded by inspectors across all inspection types.
-1633 This facility has 52% fewer total citations than a typical Florida assisted living residence (16 vs. FL avg 33).↓ 52% better Rank #232 / 919 Total citations — State benchmarked This home is ranked 232nd out of 919 homes in Florida.
+1633 This facility has 52% fewer total citations than a typical Florida nursing home (16 vs. FL avg 33).↓ 52% better Rank #232 / 919 Total citations — State benchmarked This home is ranked 232nd out of 919 homes in Florida.
 Shows this facility's total citations compared to the Florida average among 919 comparable communities in the ranking pool.
+Rankings are based only on facilities in Florida that report data for that category.
+Facilities without available data are excluded from the ranking.

 Citations per inspection Info Average citations per inspection.
-0.91.3 This facility has 31% fewer citations per inspection than a typical Florida assisted living residence (0.9 vs. FL avg 1.3).↓ 31% better Rank #64 / 919 Citations per inspection — State benchmarked This home is ranked 64th out of 919 homes in Florida.
+0.91.3 This facility has 31% fewer citations per inspection than a typical Florida nursing home (0.9 vs. FL avg 1.3).↓ 31% better Rank #64 / 919 Citations per inspection — State benchmarked This home is ranked 64th out of 919 homes in Florida.
 Shows this facility's citations per inspection compared to the Florida average among 919 comparable communities in the ranking pool.
+Rankings are based only on facilities in Florida that report data for that category.
+Facilities without available data are excluded from the ranking.

 Inspections Info State inspections evaluate whether the facility meets health and safety standards.